lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

 `global_registry_handler()` is the Callback Function that will be triggered for every interface in the Wayland Registry.

 The Wayland Service for Ubuntu Touch `unity-system-compositor` returns a whole bunch of interesting Wayland Interfaces (like `qt_windowmanager`).

-But we'll use the Compositor Interface `wl_compositor` and Shell Interface `wl_compositor` today.
+But today we'll bind to the Compositor Interface named `wl_compositor` and Shell Interface named `wl_shell`.

 Now let's render a simple texture with Wayland and OpenGL...